sweattep/ancient_quotes/README.md

+>you have finished betraying, you will be betrayed

 >Cleanse yourself before your own eyes lest another cleanse you.

 >What is the worldly life except the enjoyment of delusion